MERS

 What is the treatment for MERS?

-There is no specific treatment for MERS.
+Currently, there is no specific antiviral treatment for MERS.
 Treatment consists of supportive care and relief of symptoms.
+Patients with severe respiratory disease may require mechanical ventilation or even extracorporeal membrane oxygenation (ECMO).
+The current mortality rate from MERS is about 30-40%.

 How can MERS be prevented?